 What makes this ideal for large runs is the fact that it completely removes the need to unload the fixture before each delivery into the machine can be made.
 Not only does this type of fixturing save time on the labor of unloading but also reduces the costs associated with having to produce multiple fixtures to make the process more streamlined.
 Though this process can be used for both large and print runs, it becomes much more effective for higher volume printing.

 As technology advancement in robotics continues, so does the trend for eliminating fixtures altogether.
 The lack of a fixture utilizes a robotic mechanism to both load and unload the machine which eliminates this additional labor on both ends.
-Automation can be utilized with almost any type of industrial inkjet printers because it is a completely separate machine that can be placed next to the printer to be incorporated into the printing process.
+Automation can be utilized with almost any type of UV printers because it is a completely separate machine that can be placed next to the printer to be incorporated into the printing process.
 This type of setup is most beneficial for long and repeated runs where the cost savings become more apparent.

 Determining the appropriate fixture for your printing project will largely have to do with the volume you are printing, the amount of time you have to produce the products, and the overall costs you can cover for the job.
 Once you have determined these factors, you will be able to choose the printer fixturing that will be best at getting the job done.